 Scheduling jobs in UNIX without cron —21 July 2014

-If you happen to be unfortunate enough to be in a system where you’re not allowed to use cron
+If you happen to be unfortunate enough to be in a system where you’re not allowed to use cron,

-you might be able to do something similar with at
+you might be able to do something similar with at instead.

 Here’s a script that reschedules itself to run the next day at 8:45am: